Thelch/Home_assistant/README.md

 Changes needed in Batterie_loading_Awtrix :

-- find and replace: input_number.batterie_test with your batterie sensor
+- find and replace: sensor.victron_battery_soc with your batterie sensor
 - find and replace: sensor.victron_system_battery_state with your batterie sensor status
 - find and replace: awtrix_a8f0d0 with your Pixelclock Name